Light Emission and Conductance Fluctuations in Electrically Driven and Plasmonically Enhanced Molecular Junctions: Experimental methods

 \subsection{Sample fabrication}

+The sample fabrication procedure is illustrated in Fig.~\ref{figSI:fabrication}.
 A 4-inch diameter silicon wafer with a thickness of 380~$\mu$m and double-sided 300~nm SiO2 layers (NOVA wafers) is used as the substrate for the fabrication process.
 The substrate underwent a spin coating process, with a 700~nm layer of LOR~5A followed by a 1600~nm layer of AZ1512 photoresist.

 A first photo-lithography is employed to define the contacts and gold electrodes by metal deposition and lift-off.
 Utilizing the deep-UV photolithography technique, the electrode pattern is formed on the substrate.
 Following the photoresist development step, a 3-nm-thick Cr adhesion layer and a 150-nm-thick gold layer are thermally evaporated onto the substrate at a rate of 0.5~nm/s.
 The subsequent metal lift-off process is performed using Remover 1165~-~NMP.